deshanm/react-native-extended-country-picker/README.md

 # react-native-country-picker

-Customizable country picker for react native.
-No dependencies
+Country picker for react native.
+No dependencies.
+This module is developed to view the Country Flag by Country Code.
+This is also support for CountryPicker Modal and util functions.
+This is inspired by https://www.npmjs.com/package/react-native-country-picker-modal

 ## Installation